-- 1. All applicants must be high school graduates or submit passing GED scores to apply for regular admission to the college. - 2.
-The applicant must apply for regular admission and be accepted by the college, and must apply to the nursing division of the college.
-Applications to the nursing program are accepted January 1st to April 5th each spring. - 3.
-All applications and related paperwork must be complete and on file in the ADN Office by April 5th each year to be considered for a position in the fall nursing class.
-The applicant is responsible for ensuring that the data in the file are received, correct, and complete. - All applicants must have a cumulative GPA of 2.50 or higher on a 4.00 scale for all previous college work attempted AND have an ACT composite score of 18 or higher.
+- All applicants must be high school graduates or submit passing GED scores to apply for regular admission to the college. - The applicant must apply for regular admission and be accepted by the college, and must apply to the nursing division of the college. - 3.
+The applicant must apply to the nursing program by submitting a completed application parcket to the nursing program office during the annual admissions cycle.
+Application packets to the nursing program are accepted January 1st to April 5th each Spring.
+All applications and related paperwork must be complete and on file in the ADN Office by April 5th each year to be considered for a position in the Fall nursing class.
+The applicant is responsible for ensuring that the application packet is received, accurate, and complete. - 4.
+All applicants must have a cumulative GPA of 2.50 or higher on a 4.00 scale for all previous college work attempted AND have an ACT composite score of 18 or higher.
 Submission of an ACT score is required for this program. - 5.
 All prerequisite courses (Anatomy & Physiology I & II with labs, College Algebra, & Microbiology with lab) must be completed prior to entering the nursing program.
 Prerequisites must have been taken within 8 years of application year with a minimum grade of "C", and admissions criteria met by application deadline for an application to be considered.
 The applicant can be enrolled in final prerequisites at the time of applying.
-In exceptions, the applicant can be admitted into the program pending summer completion of final prerequisites.

-- 6. If the applicant fails to complete the application, is not successful in prerequisite courses, is accepted and fails to enroll, or is not accepted, a new application must be submitted to the Division of Associate Degree Nursing between January 1st and April 5th of the next year.
+In exceptions, the applicant can be admitted into the program pending summer completion of final prerequisites. - 6.
+If the applicant is not accepted and is interested in re-applying to the program, a new application must be submitted to the Associate Degree Nursing Program during the annual admissions cycle.
 A waiting list is not maintained. - 7.
-All applicants that meet the admissions requirements are notified by letter of an interview date and time with the ADN Admissions Committee. - 8.
-Selection for the ADN Program is based upon the applicant's cumulative grade point average on all college work attempted, ACT composite score, references, and interview score.
-Priority is given to in-district residents, out of district Mississippi residents, then, out of state residents, in that order.
+Selection for the ADN Program is based upon the applicant's cumulative grade point average on all college work attempted, ACT composite score, references, and enrollment at Co-Lin (current or previous).
+Priority is given to in-district residents, out-of-district Mississippi residents, then, out-of-state residents.
 In-district counties are Adams, Copiah, Franklin, Lawrence, Lincoln, Jefferson, and Simpson.
 All applications are judged on a competitive basis.
-All applicants are notified by letter of their acceptance or non-acceptance into the nursing program.
-The number of applicants accepted each year is limited to available clinical facilities and available faculty. - 9.
+All applications are judged on a competitive basis.
+All applicants are notified by letter of their acceptance or non-

+- acceptance into the nursing program.
+The number of applicants accepted each year is limited to available clinical facilities and available faculty. - 8.
 If accepted, all applicants must participate in drug and alcohol testing, and a criminal history background check.
-(Criminal history clearance complies with MS Code.)
+(Criminal history complies with MS Code Section 43-11-13(5)(6)(iii).